-4.13.2 February 23, 2006 Meeting
+4.11.2 February 23, 2006 Meeting

 A second presentation of the project was made to the North Carolina Interagency Meeting on February 23, 2006.
-The agencies were updated on the recent public involvement meetings that had taken place in Bennettsville, South Carolina and Hamlet, North Carolina.
+The agencies were updated on the recent Public Information Meetings that had taken place in Bennettsville, South Carolina and Hamlet, North Carolina.
 The Project Team discussed the CAT and its use in developing preliminary alternatives.
 In addition, the Project Team explained some preliminary runs that were performed by the CAT and answered questions from the agencies.

-4.13.3 July 20, 2006 Meeting
+4.11.3 July 20, 2006 Meeting